 this issue with your doctor.

-Be aware that TARGIN tablets may produce a positive result in sports agency drug testing procedures.
+Be aware that TARGIN tablets may produce a positive result in sports agency drug testing.

 All medicines may have some unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
-As for many
+As for other

 you take this medicine, the less it may cause problems for you.
 Your doctor has weighed the risks of this medicine against